pcjackman/Academic/research.md

 My research in psychological wellbeing focuses on understanding the factors that can help to promote better psychological wellbeing in individuals and communities.
 I am leading and collaborating on research projects in this area in sport, exercise, doctoral (PhD) students, and police employees.

 I supervise doctoral projects spanning both themes and welcome applications for doctoral study in any areas within or related to my research interests.

-In addition to the research publications listed in reverse chronological order below, I have also led research projects commissioned by external organisations.